Monsters Announce Additions to Training Camp Roster

 The Monsters' 2023-24 Training Camp Roster is listed below, alphabetically by position, followed by the team's on-ice schedule.
 All practice sessions are subject to change, open to the public, and free to attend at the Monsters' official practice facility, Brunswick Auto Mart Arena in Strongsville.

-Roman Ahcan, Tyler Angle, Luca Del Bel Belluz, Cameron Butler, Josh Dunne*, Jake Gaudet, Brendan Gaunce*, James Malatesta, Stefan Matteau, Hunter McKown, Carson Meyer*, Justin Pearson, Mikael Pyyhtia, Owen Sillinger, Aidan Spellacy
+Roman Ahcan, Tyler Angle, Luca Del Bel Belluz, Cameron Butler, Josh Dunne, Trey Fix-Wolansky, Jake Gaudet, Brendan Gaunce, David Jiricek, James Malatesta, Stefan Matteau, Hunter McKown, Carson Meyer, Justin Pearson, Mikael Pyyhtia, Owen Sillinger, Aidan Spellacy, Dmitri Voronkov

-Ole Julian Bjorgvik-Holm, Marcus Bjork*, Corson Ceulemans, Jake Christiansen*, Cole Clayton, Samuel Knazko, Stanislav Svozil, Billy Sweezey*
+Ole Julian Bjorgvik-Holm, Marcus Bjork, Nick Blankenburg, Corson Ceulemans, Jake Christiansen, Cole Clayton, Samuel Knazko, Stanislav Svozil, Billy Sweezey

 Cleveland Monsters 2023-24 Training Camp Schedule